 As a mature student

-If you will be 21 or over at the start of your course then you are officially a mature student.
+If you will be 21 or over at the start of your course, then you will automatically be considered a mature student.

 As an international student